The Closer You Get (song): About the song

+Cover versions

+Country music band Eli Young Band covered the song from the Alabama & Friends album.

+Country music band Little Big Town covered the song from the television special CMT Giants: Alabama.

 Single and album edits

 The single version is a minute shorter than the original album version; the first verse and the second refrain is deleted from the single.
 The single edit is included on many of Alabama's compilation albums, including Greatest Hits Vol. II and For the Record.